An Introduction to Cystic Fibrosis

 Cystic fibrosis (CF) is an inherited disease of the mucus and sweat glands.
-Cystic fibrosis mainly affects the:
+It mainly affects the:

 - Lungs